fgheysels/fgheysels.github.io/_posts/2021-11-25-querying-datalake-with-synapse.md

 ## Storing raw telemetry in the Data Lake

-Storing the telemetry that is received in IoT Hub to a Data Lake is actually super-simple.
-This can simply be done by leveraging the IoT Hub Routing functionality.
+Storing the telemetry that is received in IoT Hub to a Data Lake is actually super simple.
+This can be done by leveraging the IoT Hub Routing functionality.
 Specify a route in IoT Hub that delivers the Device Telemetry messages to a Storage endpoint.
-The Storage endpoint points to a Storage Account (StorageV2) that supports Hierarchical namespace.
+The Storage endpoint points to a Storage Account (StorageV2) that supports Hierarchical Namespaces.

 It is important to think about the hierarchy or partitioning in where the messages will be stored.
 In this case, we will periodically query for new messages that have been received, therefore we choose a hierarchy where we partition on enqueue-date.
 So we set this 'filename-format' in the route-definition: